27155 Chardon Road, Suite 307, Richmond Hts., OH 44143 Info@DrGregHall.com

 African American cancer survivors should make a deliberate effort to stop smoking because cancer recurrence or return was much higher in cancer patients who continued to smoke.
 In this study done at Wayne State in Detroit, Black patients were more likely to continue to smoke after being diagnosed with cancer and were more likely to continue if their partner continued to smoke.

 These findings are similar to other ethnic populations and highlight that continued smoking after a cancer diagnosis is both common and highly risky.
-Stopping smoking must remain a primary priority to patients diagnosed with cancer because by continuing smoking, their risk for the cancer returning and spreading is much higher.
+Stopping smoking must remain a primary priority for patients diagnosed with cancer because, by continuing smoking, their risk of cancer returning and spreading is much higher.

 Health care providers like doctors and nurse practitioners should emphasize the importance of both the patient and other house members (wife, husband, adult children, etc.) stopping smoking because their success rates are linked.